-When you are looking at how something changes over time, the graph you need to use is the time series graphs.
+When you are looking at how something changes over time, the graph you need is the time series graph.

 1) The trend.
-A trend shows if, over time, the variable you are looking at is getting bigger (positive, ascending) or going smaller (negative, descending)
+A trend shows if, over time, the variable you are looking at is getting bigger (positive, ascending) or smaller (negative, descending).

 2) The value of the variable at a given time.